Expecting customers to succeed with your product without your help is expecting too much.

 In fact, that only thing the iDoneThis team does wrong (in my opinion) is that they use Tumblr instead of WordPress, but that’s just my personal preference.

-Shopify (topic of eCommerce) — Shopify is recognized as an amazing product, and yet they still put their heart and soul into creating great content (spearheaded by Mark Hayes, who definitely knows what he is doing).
+Shopify (topic of eCommerce) — Shopify is recognized as an amazing product, and yet they still put their heart and soul into creating great content.

 Anything that has to do with selling things online is usually very susceptible to the “online biz in a box” scam crowd, so Shopify took the opposite approach and decided to create astounding content surrounding eCommerce space & online selling without all nonsense.